Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương26/09/2024

-About two years ago, many Vietnamese farmers still dreamed of selling coffee at VND50,000/kg.
-Even during the harvest season, the abundant new supply was forced down by traders, forcing many gardeners to accept selling coffee beans at less than VND30,000/kg.
-Low selling prices while investment costs are high have forced many gardeners to abandon cultivation and switch to crops that bring better economic efficiency.
+About two years ago, many Vietnamese farmers still dreamed of selling coffee at 50,000 VND/kg.
+Even during the harvest season, the abundant new supply was forced to sell at a price of less than 30,000 VND/kg by traders, forcing many gardeners to accept selling coffee beans at a price of less than 30,000 VND/kg.
+Low selling prices while high investment costs forced many gardeners to abandon cultivation and switch to crops that bring better economic efficiency.
 This is one of the main reasons why the growing area and coffee output have decreased in recent years.

 Everything has changed since the beginning of 2023 when Robusta coffee prices on the Intercontinental European Exchange (ICE-EU) and green coffee prices in Vietnam have continuously increased and broken many important record prices.
 Even this year, according to statistics from the Vietnam Commodity Exchange (MXV), domestic coffee prices reached 134,400 VND/kg on April 30, the highest price in history up to now.
 Robusta coffee prices on the ICE-EU continuously set new records, typically the price approaching 5,500 USD/ton in the trading session on September 16.
 Currently, although Vietnamese coffee prices are not at their historical peak, they still maintain a price of over 120,000 VND/kg, 2 to 3 times higher than the average of previous years.